When Do You Need a Permit for Your Garage Project?

 Remember, the building permit is designed to give the homeowner the piece of mind that any work on the house has been done safely and up to code.

-How Long are Building Permits Valid?
+How Long are Permits Valid?

 It usually takes 5-10 business days for the permit application process.
 Most building permits are valid for six months (180 days) from when they’re issued.